 Dr. Jaeckle is co-directing the program with neurosurgeon Yaron Moshel, M.D., Ph.D. who adds, “No one has a coordinated team like we do.
 Each individual person here is awesome, but as a team, we achieve something truly wonderful.”
 A 2014 addition to Overlook’s neurosurgical team and Atlantic NeuroSurgical Specialists (New Jersey’s largest private neurosurgical practice), Dr. Moshel also serves as clinical assistant professor of neurosurgery at NYU Medical Center.

 Locally, the Gerald J. Glasser Brain Tumor Center is positioned to provide the exceptional, comprehensive, and compassionate care that every patient deserves, close to home.
 Nationally, the results of planned clinical trials and research will transform the way brain tumors are diagnosed and treated.
-And a gift to support the development and ongoing expansion of this program will benefit patients now and for generations to come.
+A gift to support the development and ongoing expansion of this program will benefit patients now and for generations to come.
+Click here and designate the Gerald J. Glasser Brain Tumor Program for your gift.